Convex-Dev/design/docs/products/convex-cli/index.md

 # Convex CLI

 The Convex CLI (Command Line Interface) is a powerful tool for interacting with Convex from the command line on Windows, Linux and MacOS.
-It's a handy tool for system administartors and peer operators who need to script interactions with the Convex Network.
+It's a handy tool for system administrators and peer operators who need to script interactions with the Convex Network.

 ![Convex CLI Screenshot](convex-cli.png)